 Sales Tax

-• Sales tax is easy to understand.
+• Sales tax was easy to understand.

 Frequently Asked Questions

-Q. What does Output Tax mean?
+Q. What did Output Tax mean?

-Q. What does Input Tax mean?
+Q. What did Input Tax mean?

 Q. Explain VAT computation?